betterunion/backend/planning/api.md

 ##### editing user personal information

 * users can only access their own personal information.
-This can be done directly through th database.
+This can be done directly through the database.

+frontend:
 ```typescript
 /**
 * edits the user information.
 Takes an object with with the information to be updated